-Moreover, Welcome Emails can boost future sales from email campaigns, email open rates, and improving your brands level of trust with your customers.
-A an effective Welcome Email will strike a conversation by encourage readers to respond to the email.
+Moreover, Welcome Emails can boost future sales from email campaigns, email open rates, and improve your brand's level of trust with your customers.
+An effective Welcome Email will strike a conversation by encouraging readers to respond to the email.

 Tips for effective Welcome Emails:

-- Create Cross-channel Engagement to encourage your customers to keep on touch on your social media channels.
+Create Cross-channel Engagement to encourage your customers to keep in touch on your social media channels.